 - With Scan to Salesforce, you can set out up to four cards and scan them at once.

 - Clean up the data (if necessary) and add any notes, context possible via the app.

 - Upload them to Salesforce and assign them as Leads or Accounts.
-You may also put Leads in Pardot campaigns.
+You can also put Leads in your Pardot campaigns.

 What makes a good scan?

 The magic letters here are OCR, which stands for optical character recognition.
 This is the technology that recognizes and processes characters and images, and then converts them to accurate data.